porsche-design-system/porsche-design-system/packages/storefront/src/pages/getting-started/start-designing/start-designing.md

 # Start Designing

 The Porsche UI Kit enables designers to create outstanding digital designs by using the prebuild libraries, styles and layout templates - fast and qualitative.
-To improve the output efficiency and reduce maintenance cost we decided on using the tools Sketch and Abstract ([Read more about Abstract](https://www.goabstract.com/how-it-works/)).
+To improve the output efficiency and reduce maintenance cost we decided on using the tools Sketch and  ([Abstract](https://www.goabstract.com/how-it-works/)).

 ## Getting started
 1. Please first [request a Porsche UI Abstract Seat](http://eepurl.com/gnOIXD) to access and work within the Porsche UI organisation.